Geebung State School: History

 Plans were drawn in September 1954 for the addition of a Head Teachers Office, and male and female staffrooms attached to the covered walkway between Blocks C and D; and of a new classroom to the western end of Block C. Conversion of the covered walkway into a Bridging Administration Wing had been planned as early as 4 March 1952, and was a typical location for an administration building in a 1950s site plan.
 The DPW-designed classroom addition to Block C demonstrated the influence of Boulton & Paul Buildings on subsequent school design.
 The additions were completed by March 1956.
 Unlike Boulton & Paul buildings, these were not modular.

-In March 1956, plans were drawn for the addition of a third classroom block (Block E) comprising three classrooms, 21ft (6.4m) wide, and a connecting timber covered walkway to Block D, which was lowset at the south end and highset at the north end, bridging a concrete pathway and retaining wall that ran along the south side of the Block E understorey.
+In March 1956, plans were drawn for the addition of a third classroom block (Block E) comprising three classrooms, 21 ft (6.4m) wide, and a connecting timber covered walkway to Block D, which was lowset at the south end and highset at the north end, bridging a concrete pathway and retaining wall that ran along the south side of the Block E understorey.
 Also planned was a Medical Room beneath the north end of the administration bridging wing between Blocks C and D. Block E was supported on concrete stumps, with open space beneath for play.
 The building had a north-facing verandah with hat and bag racks.
 However, the eastern-most classroom extended across the building's width to form a classroom 16 x 29 ft.

 This building was constructed to the standard plan for a highset timber school building with semi-enclosed stair, introduced in 1950 by the Department of Public Instruction.
 This type comprised a long and narrow building with a gable roof.
 A semi-enclosed stair connected the understorey to a north-facing verandah running the length of the building.
 The building was a highset timber-framed structure and the understorey was used as covered play space.
 Classrooms opened off the verandah and had extensive areas of windows; almost the entirety of the verandah wall and the opposite classroom wall were glazed, allowing abundant natural light and ventilation.
 This type was the most commonly constructed in the 1950s in Queensland.
 The building at Geebung State School cost £12,233.

 With the school population still rising, by April 1958 Block E had been extended by three classrooms 24 x 21 ft to its west, at a cost of £7127.
 Block E was extended again, by two classrooms to the west, in the financial year to 30 June 1959, with the end classroom supported on timber trusses.
 Block D was also extended, by one DPW-designed classroom to its west, in 1960, which unlike the earlier Boulton & Paul sections had crimped metal-clad bag rack balustrades to the upper verandah.
 A new classroom was created beneath this western one, to a plan approved in July 1961.